Masters Fashion: Augusta National asked Day to change his wardrobe so 'respectfully' he did it - ExBulletin

 If only Ryan Fox could play the first three holes at Augusta National over and over again, he might be looking for a green jacket, rather than 4 holes in and well out of contention heading into the final round.

 For the second time this week, Fox threw birdie-birdie-birdie on Saturday.
-He also did so in Thursday's first round, while making par on each of the first three holes Friday.
+He also did so in Thursday's opening round, making par on each of the first three holes Friday.
 That means he's 6 under on those three holes for the tournament.

 This also means he has 10 years for the rest of the holes.